 Injections are painful

-Is Botox painful?
+Are injections painful painful?
 It depends on who you ask.
 Most people report only a mild, temporary discomfort when getting Botox injections.

-Common side effects of Botox injections include temporary redness, swelling, and bruising at the injection site.
+Common side effects of injections include temporary redness, swelling, and bruising at the injection site.
 In addition, some women also report headaches and dizziness.

 Depending on your individual pain tolerance, Botox injections may be painful.
 And even just the fear of pain may be enough to have women skipping injections and searching for non-invasive alternatives.